codecarrotlabs/blog.codecarrot.net/_posts/design/design-sprint/2017-12-30-how-a-design-sprint-can-help-you-launch-a-better-product.md

 ---
 layout: post
 author: yashumittal
-title: How a Product Design Sprint Can Help You Launch a Better Product
+title: How a Design Sprint Can Help You Launch a Better Product
 date: 2017-12-30 01:09:42 +0530
 categories: design
 tags: design design-sprint product launch